-- Plans that do not acknowledge the presence of the Regional Parks or Trails System unit. - Projects that create safety issues for Regional Parks and Trails System users. - Projects that impair the use and enjoyment of the Regional Parks and Trails System unit due to excessive visual, noise, air pollution, or water pollution. - Projects that interfere with the operation and maintenance of the Regional Parks and Trails System unit. - Projects or plans that ultimately prohibit or significantly reduce the realization (i.e., acquisition, development, and operation) of Met Council approved long-range park and trail plans.
+- Plans that do not acknowledge the presence of the regional park or trail unit. - Projects that create safety issues for system users. - Projects that impair the use and enjoyment of the system unit due to excessive visual, noise, air pollution, or water pollution. - Projects that interfere with the operation and maintenance of the system unit. - Projects or plans that ultimately prohibit or significantly reduce the realization (in other words, acquisition, development, and operation) of Met Council-approved long-range park and trail plans.